+Work Reparation/Community Service

-Work Reparation: The option of working off part of the sanction by doing work for the university without pay may be offered to the student.
+The option of working off part of the sanction by doing work for the university without pay may be offered to the student.
+Additionally, students and/or organizations may be sanctioned with community service as a part of their punishment.